Fell67/m5-hw5-abreu-victoria/README.md

 #### Property 'outline' is not a widely available baseline feature (css/use-baseline)
 Affects the textarea on focus

+Research:
-Research: Removing the CSS outline on focus is considered bad accessibility because it makes it harder for keyboard users to realize that they are focused on an element.
+[According to MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) as of March 2023 this feature became available on devices and browsers however it might not work on older devices or browsers.
+However removing the CSS outline on focus is considered bad accessibility because it makes it harder for keyboard users to realize that they are focused on an element.
 See the following posts
 - https://www.a11yproject.com/posts/never-remove-css-outlines/#:%7E:text=Using%20the%20CSS%20rule%20%3Afocus,with%20the%20link%20or%20control.
 - https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html
 - https://www.w3schools.com/css/css_accessibility.asp